If you’re in a service based business it’s so tempting to promote a broad array of services to try and win more customers and sell more to them.

 I didn’t want to hire someone who said they do SEO but really it was just an idea they had to generate extra revenue streams and they’ve got someone called Matt in their web team who says he knows a bit about it.

-[Tip: it’s a terrible experience to be subjected to a long-winded recital of a business’ services, (or product features) if you aren’t interested in them.
+[It’s a terrible experience to be subjected to a long-winded recital of a business’ services, (or product features) if you aren’t interested in them.
 This could make or break a sale!
 Instead make sure you are only presenting what the customer is interested in.
 If you don’t know what they are interested in, you shouldn’t be presenting, you should just ask them questions to get the info you need.]

 So I usually stop them during the presentation and ask “tell me what you are BEST at, what would you win an award for?”.
 I want to know if I am wasting my time or not.